the-nuclear-confectionery/CCAKE/apptainer/README.md

 5. Inside the container, navigate to `/CCake`, create a build directory and execute `cmake ..` and `make -j`.
 This will compile the code.

-> Note: The `/CCake` directory is mounted from the host machine.
-Any changes
+> Note: To build the image, one needs to have administrative privileges.
+Hence,
+> one cannot build the image in a cluster.
+The workaround is to build the image
+> in your local computer (steps 1 through 3) and copy the resulting ccake.sif
-> made to the code in the host machine is immediately reflected in the container.
+> file to the ./apptainer folder of the repository in the targeted cluster.
+> Then you can proceed with steps 4 and 5.
+>
+> Some clusters have a zero tolerance with regards to processes running on the
+> login nodes.
+It is then advisable to execute the `run.sh` as a single core
+> interactive job.
+For example, in UIUC CampusCluster, this command would be
+> `srun -c 1 -n 1 -t 4:00:00 -p qgp --pty ./run.sh`

 ## Development